tijlleenders/ZinZen-user-talk/_posts/2021-09-17-Make-ZinZen-simple-again.md

 Most people didn't know what to do in the first versions of ZinZen.
 The menu's were just too complex.
+Read more...

 That is about to change in the coming weeks...